I remember when I first read about calorie cycling. It was in an issue of muscle and fitness magazine.

 This is due to the idea that we're trying to match our carbs and calories around when we use them and need them the most.
 This method has been shown to help us with insulin sensitivity allowing us to get the best of both worlds. (study)

-Becoming a fat-burning machine of days off and building muscle on days on.
-It's also been lead to be given due to its effects on manipulating leptin and ghrelin levels.
+Becoming a fat-burning machine on days off and building muscle on days on.

 Which is a reason why cheat days are popular...